SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/tenant-levels.md

 * **User hierarchy** - To reflect entities with limited permissions to subsets of shared data
 * **Data broker** - To securely share data between tenants

-Details on the usage of the additional features and functionalities of the enterprise tenant can be found in the [Enterprise tenant](/users-guide/enterprise-edition/) section in the *User guide*.
+Details on the usage of the additional features and functionalities of the Enterprise tenant can be found in the [Enterprise tenant](/users-guide/enterprise-edition/) section in the *User guide*.

 >**Info:** Enterprise tenants correspond to the Advanced Package of the Cumulocity IoT offering.
 This package offers standardized functionality with minimal customizations available via public cloud hosting.
 The Advanced Package is available on the same public cloud as other Basic (or Advanced) Package customers.
 >